rb7984/MillingUtils/README.md

-# MillingUtils
+# OffsetOverlap

-A GH Plugin to help with milling problems inside Rhino
+GH Plugin to offset Curves when found overlapping with a test Curve.